nedix/detoxify-flask-docker/README.md

 #### 1. Start the service

-This command starts the service on port `8080`.
+The following command starts the service on port `8080`.

 ```shell
 docker run --pull always --rm --name detoxify \